For any available translations of the documentation, please see the Language pages of our web site.

 - Customizing OJS

 This illustated booklet describes real-world customizations that can easily be accomplished by the Journal Manager without resorting to additional coding.
-(You can also find a list of several screenshots highlighting attractive design modifications or innovative features here.)

 - Importing and Exporting Data with OJS

 This document details the five import/export plugins available with OJS: the CrossRef, Erudit and PubMed export plugins; the Users import and export plugin; and the Articles & Issues import and export plugin.
 Special consideration is also given to the web-based expedited article submission process available to journal editors.

 - LDAP and Shibboleth Setup Guide for OJS and OCS

 This guide illustrates how to set up LDAP or Shibboleth authentication with OJS or OCS.
 Please note that it is not a guide on installing and configuring either service on its own, and only deals with integrating our software with each service.

 - Using PayPal for OJS and OCS Payments

 This document outlines the steps to create a PayPal account and configure OJS and OCS to collect secure online payments.